LBA NetPositive Wide on Louisville Beauty Academy

 Current industry model: Beauty schools depend on federal student loans (FAFSA) to fund high tuition ($15K–$25K).
 This creates perverse incentive to over-inflate tuition, extracting 45% for “compliance overhead” and “marketing.”

-Develop scholarship/payment plan offerings (zero-interest installments) that maintain affordability
+• Develop scholarship/payment plan offerings (written payment installments) that maintain affordability

 Institutional Identity: “LBA: Where Earning Your License Doesn’t Mean Earning Debt”